anne-urai/2017_Urai_pupil-uncertainty/README.md

 - Analysis, containing all Matlab and R files to replicate the analyses and figures in the paper.
 - serial-dependencies, a modification of https://bitbucket.org/mackelab/serial_decision/ that includes a modulatory interaction term in the history model.

-###What to do to replicate our full analyses###
+###What to do to replicate the full analyses###

 1. Get the data and code
   1. download and unzip the data files from FigShare _http://dx.doi.org/10.6084/m9.figshare.4300043_, and put everything in a folder called Data.
-Note that you can skip the individual raw P??.zip files if you're not interested in redoing the pupil preprocessing and motion filtering.
-In that case, getting just the Processed.zip file will do.
+Note that you can skip the individual P??.zip files if you're not interested in redoing the pupil preprocessing and motion filtering.
+In that case, getting just the GrandAverage.zip and CSV.zip files will do.
-  2. get the repository with the code from GitHub and change the name of the folder to Code.
+  2. get the GitHub code repository and change the name of the folder to Code.
   5. put both Code and Data in a folder called pupilUncertainty, you'll need the name of this path.

 2. Rerun the analyses
-  * open a0_reproduceAnalyses.m and follow instructions
+  * open a0_reproduceAnalyses.m, specify the path to code + data and follow instructions
   * if you're missing functions, they can almost certainty be found in my Tools folder https://github.com/anne-urai/Tools

 If you have any questions, open an issue or get in touch @AnneEUrai / anne.urai@gmail.com